ebzzry/ebzzry.github.io/src/ugarit.md

 ============================

 <center>February 21, 2014</center>
-<center>Updated: May 13, 2016</center>
+<center>Updated: March 16, 2017</center>

-How many times have you experienced hindsight, after a catastrophic event has happened? how many times have you told yourself that had you created backups of your precious data, you wouldn’t be in that dire situation, pulling your hair out, like a rabid maniac?
+How many times have you experienced hindsight, after a catastrophic event has happened?
+How many times have you told yourself that had you created backups of your precious data, you wouldn’t be in that dire situation, pulling your hair out, like a rabid maniac?

-Most of us have been there — we lost our precious files due inadvertent causes.
+Most of us have been there—we lost our precious files due inadvertent causes.
 We lost them because of disk crash, data corruption, security breach, and other reasons.
 But had we created a fallback, a big, safe foam that we can land on, it wouldn’t have been a lot of trouble, and heart ache.
 On the flip side, creating and managing backups can be daunting, and equally dangerous.

-In this post, I’ll talk about [Ugarit](http://www.kitten-technologies.co.uk/project/ugarit/doc/trunk/README.wiki) , a nice piece of technology, that combines ease-of-use, and security, in a single tool.
+In this post, I’ll talk about [Ugarit](http://www.kitten-technologies.co.uk/project/ugarit/doc/trunk/README.wiki) , a nice piece of technology, that combines ease-of-use and security, in a single tool.

 ## Table of contents